 Here some accommodation options you might want to consider:

-• Die Fabrik is a good choice for both single travelers and families.
+- Die Fabrik is a good choice for both single travelers and families.
 This place has a range of rooms from well-designed private ones (from €80) to dormitory-style accommodation (from €20).
-It used to be a factory build in the 1900s which means you’ll get to enjoy high ceilings and spacious common areas.
+It used to be a factory built in the 1900s which means you’ll get to enjoy high ceilings and spacious common areas.

-• 4* art’otel berlin mitte (from €130) is situated in Mitte district, next to Kreuzberg, but has a very cool concept.
-The whole space is dedicated to Georg Baselitz’s art and designed accordingly.
+- 4* art’otel berlin mitte (from €130) is situated in Mitte district, next to Kreuzberg, but has a very cool concept.
+The whole space is dedicated to Georg Baselitz’s art and is designed accordingly.
 As a guest, you can even attend a tour and learn about artist’s projects in detail.